-“I wasn’t shooting for great, I was just shooting to pass,” says Meg Rodeback.
+“I wasn’t shooting for great, I was just shooting to pass.
+So I would have to thank Wiley for my scores.” says Meg Rodeback.
 But great is what she got.
-Meg received the top score on the CMA Exam in her class at Brigham Young University in Utah.
-But not before life intervened: She had intended to take the CMA Exam right out of school, but a kidney transplant suddenly become urgent, and the health emergency threw her off schedule.
+Meg received award-winning test scores, receiving the top score on the CMA exam in her class at Brigham Young University in Utah.
+But not before life intervened: She had intended to take the CMA exam right out of school, but a kidney transplant suddenly become urgent, and the health emergency threw her off schedule.
 “I wasn’t expecting it, and it wasn’t ideal,” says Meg, now in the middle of a two-year accounting rotation with her company.
 “But everything turned out pretty well, I think!”
 We would agree.
 We also felt like March, Women’s History Month is a great time to recognize Meg’s incredible accomplishment.

 Q: What were your biggest challenges when preparing for the exam?